-The Symbiosis School of International Studies (SSIS), Pune and the US Consulate General, Mumbai jointly organised a lecture on 28 July 2016 at the New Viman Nagar Campus of Symbiosis International University (SIU), Pune.
+The Symbiosis School of International Studies (SSIS), Pune and the US Consulate General, Mumbai jointly organised a lecture on 28 July 2016 at the New Viman Nagar Campus of Symbiosis International (Deemed University), Pune.

 TThe lecture was delivered by Mr. Sameer Patil, Fellow, National Security, Ethnic Conflict and Terrorism Studies, Gateway House, Mumbai, and was titled 'NATO's New Strategic Concept, US Policy to NATO and Implications for India's Security'.